Your cart looks a little empty!Continue Shopping

-It might not be the first option that comes to mind when looking for an affordable, easy-drinking red wine (hello, Merlot and Zinfandel), but Barbera wine is a solid sipper for beginners and pros alike.
+It might not be the first option that comes to mind when looking for an affordable, easy-drinking red wine (hello, Merlot and Zinfandel), but Barbera wine is one of the best beginners' wines, serving as a solid sipper for beginners and pros alike.
 With its juicy fruit flavors and soft tannins, this versatile vino makes a delightful go-to table wine for weeknight dinner or as an unexpected pour at your next wine tasting party.

 Get the rundown on this lesser-known Italian wine and learn about where it's grown, what it tastes like, and the best ways to enjoy it.